enkidevs/curriculum/Web/HTML/best-practices/close-all-html-elements.md

 ---
 ## Content

-HTML elements consist of a start and end tag, with content inbetween the tags.
+HTML elements consist of a start and end tag, with content between the tags.

 Example:
 ```